 DENVER — Burnham Yard, a former Denver railyard that predates Colorado statehood, was named as the preferred site the Broncos hope will become their new home for decades to come.

-Located in an industrial corridor near the South Platte River and I-25, Burnham Yard's acquisition by the Walton-Penner Family Ownership marked "an important step forward in a shared vision for the Denver Broncos, the city of Denver, and the state of Colorado," said Broncos owners Greg and Carrie Walton Penner, Denver Mayor Mike Johnston, and Gov. Jared Polis in a joint news release.
+Located in an industrial corridor near the South Platte River and I-25, Burnham Yard's acquisition by the Walton-Penner Family Ownership marked "an important step forward in a shared vision for the Denver Broncos, the city of Denver, and the state of Colorado," said Broncos owners Greg and Carrie Walton Penner, Denver Mayor Mike Johnston, and Gov. Jared Polis in a joint statement Tuesday.

-The Walton-Penner Family Ownership Group, who will be privately funding the new stadium, said the new Broncos site would feature a "world-class retractable roof stadium anchoring a dynamic mixed-use district," aimed at reconnecting historic neighborhoods "with no new taxes."
+The Walton-Penner Family Ownership Group, which will be privately funding the new stadium, said the new Broncos site would feature a "world-class retractable roof stadium anchoring a dynamic mixed-use district," aimed at reconnecting historic neighborhoods.
+The cherry on top of the cake?
+Zero taxpayer dollars will be used to build the stadium, according to the group.

 "Today is not yet a celebration but rather a meaningful checkpoint reflecting years of research, collaboration and planning as well as necessary land agreements and feasibility studies," officials said.
 "While this is an exciting milestone, we recognize there is much more work to be done ahead of a targeted stadium completion for the 2031 NFL season."